cliffc2/igra-orchestra/README.md

 4. **Permission issues**: Check data directory permissions
 5. **Profile dependencies**: Make sure to start profiles in the correct order (kaspad → explorer → workers)
 6. **Missing JWT file**: Ensure you've created the JWT file before starting services
-7. **Network issues between compose files**: When running services from separate compose files, ensure they can properly connect by using the `-f` flag with multiple compose files
+7. **Service connectivity**: Ensure all services can properly connect by starting profiles in the correct order and allowing time for services to initialize
 ```